Azure-Samples/ms-identity-javascript-angular-tutorial/2-Authorization-I/1-call-graph/Readme-incremental.md

 }
 ```

-Alternatively, you can also explicitly acquire tokens using the acquireToken APIs. **MSAL.js** exposes 3 APIs for acquiring a token: `acquireTokenPopup()`, `acquireTokenRedirect()` and `acquireTokenSilent()`.
-The `acquireTokenSilent()` API is meant to retrieve a non-expired access token from cache *silently*.
-If `acquireTokenSilent()` fails for some reason, the recommended pattern is to fallback to one of the interactive methods i.e. `acquireTokenPopup()` or `acquireTokenRedirect()`. `acquireTokenSilent()` requires the current user's account as a parameter.
-Read more about [accounts in MSAL Angular](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-angular/docs/FAQ.md#how-do-i-get-accounts).
+Alternatively, you can also explicitly acquire Access tokens using the *acquireToken* APIs. **MSAL.js** exposes 3 APIs for acquiring a token: `acquireTokenPopup()`, `acquireTokenRedirect()` and `acquireTokenSilent()`.
+For more information about *acquireToken* APIs please check the following [Acquiring and Using an Access Token](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-browser/docs/acquire-token.md)

 ```typescript
 export class AppComponent implements OnInit {